Page 83.

 "My intention was to bring the gun up to the right of Frederick.
 I slipped backwards, as I put my gun up and it went off before I got it to my shoulder.

-I saw Fred fall and I went to him",
+I saw Fred fall and I went to him", he said.

 Whitwell, aged 54, married of Keeper's Cottage, Lockwood Beck, was dead on arrival at Hospital.
 The shot fractured his skull and injured his brain.